Anishpras/personal-blog-app-express-nextjs/README.md

 ## Project Structure

-The frontend of our personal blog platform is built using Next.js 14 with TypeScript.
-Here's an overview of the project structure and the choices made during development:
+The frontend of my personal blog platform is built using Next.js 14 with TypeScript.
+Here's an overview of the project structure and the choices I made during development:

 ```
 frontend/